Private Elementary School Education

 In their first year in the Elementary Science classroom, third graders review the concepts of plants, animals, living and non-living things, habitats, and the concept of the experiment.
 Using plants and colored water, students observe how plants absorb nutrients through the soil and gain an appreciation for the delicate balance of the environment.
 The importance of gathering and notating data is introduced through the observation of aphid and daphnia populations over a period of weeks.
 Making predictions about plant and animal behavior introduces the method of developing a scientific hypothesis.
 Electricity, magnets, the properties of liquid solutions, and basic physics experiments complete the units of study for third graders.

 Music classes in the first semester prepare third graders for their part in the Grandparents’ Day Christmas musical in December.
-Third and fourth quarters are devoted to identifying notes on the treble staff, identifying and performing rhythms using eighth, quarter, half and whole notes, and singing folk songs as part of the integration with westward expansion in social studies.
+Third and fourth quarters are devoted to identifying notes on the treble staff, identifying and performing rhythms using eighth, quarter, half and whole notes.
 Playing recorders for the Moving West play is the culmination of music instruction for the year.

 Third graders experiment with line and movement in Art, based on the painting Starry Night by Vincent Van Gogh and use color resist technique to create their own depiction of the painting.
 The students view and discuss Alexander Calder’s sculptures with emphasis on his mobiles and create an original work based on this genre.
 In keeping with “modeling with the masters,” students observe the style of Georgia O’Keefe and use pastels to create their own version of Sunflowers.